freealise/fretboard/README.md

 ### TODO:
 reverb (drawn waveform / recorded impulse response; from csg model / pano with convolver / delays ?)
-3d automation paths for 5.1 sound in sequencer with phi/theta by mouse velocity / wheel / touch / keyboard sent by midi to any compliant multitracker (https://github.com/freealise/freealise/blob/main/pannernode.htm)
+3d automation paths for 5.1 sound in sequencer with phi/theta by wind mouse velocity / wheel / touch / keyboard sent by midi to any compliant multitracker (https://github.com/freealise/freealise/blob/main/pannernode.htm)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
 links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation
 clothes pegs on tuners for indication
 bamboo wood sources
 polyphonic apache fiddle ?

+### Alternative (wind)
+set of silicon tubes of same length (with a hole on one side) in a row, pressed by fingers and blown into by pedals through hoses from both sides (?)
+volume control with same or other hand and size of output hole (or electrically) ?

 ## Emulator
 Synthesizer optimized for multitouch screen, lets you play the virtual fretboard like tapping the strings of a guitar.
 Written in Javascript using Web Audio API, works in modern browsers.